 This slightly surreal encounter occurred in late-1995, and by the end of the following year Buffett’s Berkshire Hathaway owned just over thirty million shares of McDonald’s stock.
 There was a two-for-one stock split a few years after that, so we are talking more like sixty million shares in today’s terms.
 It actually doesn’t matter much because by the end of 1998 the position had largely been sold off.

-I find it interesting that Buffett chose to dispose of his McDonald’s stock so quickly.
-In some respects I guess it made sense.
-I mean look what happened to McDonald’s price-to-earnings ratio between 1995 and 1998: at the end ’95 it was 23.25, but by the end of ’98 it had ballooned to somewhere in the region of 35x earnings.
-I suppose that ‘free lunch’ was too tempting to ignore.
+It is interesting that Buffett chose to dispose of his McDonald’s stock so quickly.
+I guess it made sense in some respects.
+For instance, look what happened to the stock’s price-earnings ratio between 1995 and 1998.
+At the end of ’95 it was 23.25, but by the end of ’98 it had ballooned to somewhere in the region of 35x earnings.
+I guess that ‘free lunch’ was just too tempting to ignore.

 Two things are really cool about that.
-The first is the sheer scale of real terms wealth creation.
+The first is the sheer scale of real-terms wealth creation.
 Every dollar invested in McDonald’s stock at the end of 1995 is now worth well over four dollars after inflation.
 The second is that this entirely ignores the huge pile of dividend cash pumped out in the intervening period.
-In per-share terms McDonald’s has paid out around $36 in that time; more than enough to cover the original investment.
+McDonald’s has paid out around $36 per share in that time, more than enough to cover the original investment.

 Funnily enough Berkshire stock has performed just about the same.
 Between year-end 1995 and today it has returned somewhere in the region of 10.25% per annum.
 Perhaps it would have been easier if it just held McDonald’s stock all the way through!